2016-2017 Undergraduate Catalog

 Experienced non-degree teachers, graduates of other colleges or universities, or others who need special assignments in student teaching will have their individual alternative programs planned and approved by the appropriate department and by the dean of the College of Education.
 Transfer students’ transcripts will be individually evaluated by the department chair to determine equivalent courses to be accepted.

 The Pennsylvania Department of Education requires that all certification applicants satisfactorily pass the appropriate sections of the ETS Praxis or Pennsylvania Educators Certification Tests.
 Students must also complete the teacher certification application and respond to immigration, criminal record, child abuse, and health statements.
-The state of Pennsylvania has new certification requirements which will impact program requirements for students completing their programs after August 31, 2013.

 The Office of Field Experiences and Partnerships coordinates student teaching assignments.
 Students are required to submit an application to student teach to the Office of Field Experiences and Partnerships via Tk20.